surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - **Data Field** choose the data field to display it on map.

 - **Tip Fields** select numbers of data fields to be displayed on map.
-- **Colour Field** specifies which field to be coloured.
+- **Colour Field** specifies which field to be colored.

-- **Colour From & To** specify the colour specific range of values in map region.
+- **Colour From & To** specify the color specific range of values in map region.

 - **Negative Cutoff** enabled when negatives values are applicable.